 Students who successfully complete the course will have a good understanding of:

 - the history of the debates surrounding embodiment (including the mind-body problem, the debates around the metaphysics of the body as material, spiritual, objective, organic, structural or intentional);

 - the metaphysical importance of embodiment;

 - the relations between the philosophical and scientific views of the body.

 Students who successfully complete the course will be able to:

-- critically understand, comment and interconnect specialized texts and theories relative to embodiment;
+- critically understand and interconnect the major texts and theories relative to embodiment;

 Mode of instruction